MichalKomet/engager.app-fe/README.md

 -	**Database**: Make sure your PostgreSQL is running and that credentials in .env match your local DB settings.
 -	**Docker**: If using Docker, ensure the containers (backend & DB) are up and running before the frontend tries to connect.

-That’s it!
-You should now have a functioning TODO app with a Node/Express/PostgreSQL backend and a React/TypeScript/MUI frontend.
-Feel free to customize styling, routing, or add more features as needed.